tyedem/Books-Recommendation-System/README.md

 # Next Steps

-1. Performance evaluation
+1. Book Title Cleanup - Remove book title duplicates with unique ISBNs
-2. Tuning and exploring other machine learning models for best performance
+2. Performance evaluation
-3. Feature Engineering - Remove book title duplicates with unique ISBNs
+3. Tuning and exploring other machine learning cluserting algorithms for best performance

 This is an ongoing project and will be updated until the best performing recommendation system is developed.